 From Daria of The Discovery Nut

-Arizona is well-known for its stunning natural landmarks such as the Grand Canyon, Horseshoe Bend, and Antelope Canyon that are popular with travelers who go there on a day trip from nearby cities such as Las Vegas.
+Arizona is well-known for its stunning natural landmarks such as the Grand Canyon, Horseshoe Bend, and Antelope Canyon which are popular with travelers who go there on a day trip from nearby cities such as Las Vegas.

 However, the state also boasts many less-discovered gems that have been quietly flying under the radar for many years.